DJCordhose/mlops-drift/README.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/DJCordhose/mlops-drift)

+The standard setup might struggle a bit, but should still be able to run our setup.
+You might have to wait for a bit until docker has started all containers.
+Once ports are displayed in the lower right corner, the application has started.
+Click on the ports to open the overview view.
+Opening the application runnung on port 8080 should show the swagger interface on top of its API.

 ### Part II: Run Notebooks using Colab
 * Starting point for part I: https://colab.research.google.com/github/djcordhose/mlops-drift/blob/main/notebooks/train.ipynb
 * Analysis for part II: https://colab.research.google.com/github/djcordhose/mlops-drift/blob/main/notebooks/analysis.ipynb